 1. The human stereo

 In my opinion, these sadists are the worst beasts on our trains and buses.
-They blare their music so loud that you’d wonder if they are bothered by ‘NOISE’, no matter how big the font size is for NOISE.
+They blare their physique so loud that you’d wonder if they are bothered by ‘NOISE’, no matter how big the font size is for NOISE.
 Doesn’t matter if it’s jumbo headphones, or unsuspecting earphones, these grubs act like they’re the only buggers on earth.
 Who knows, they might be extraterrestrials, from the planet Moron.

 Another scourge on public transport, the sad products of our society.
 They’re the type who pushes, elbows and bumps you.
 It really makes your day, and transpires when you get on and off the carriage.
 They nudge you, and they shove you, intent on getting a VIP seat on a has-been car.
 Even worse, passengers have not even alighted when they start impelling you forward.
 I was witness to one memorable instance years ago.
 As a throng of people started boarding the evening train, a guy told a woman, ‘stop pushing me,’ before turning round and adding ‘f… you’.
 We must bear this maxim in mind: Blessed are the weak, for they shall inherit the earth.